-If you haven’t already, take some time to define the sales process that you’re currently using.
-Write down the steps you currently take to make a sale and see if you can find ways to improve it.
+If you haven’t already, take time to define the sales process that you’re currently using.
+Write down the steps you take to close a deal.
+Then see if you can pinpoint ways to improve it.

-Just be careful not to overcomplicate your sales process: a simpler process that works is always better than a complex process that doesn’t.
-Even when it comes to documenting your process, I'm always strongly advocating to start with minimum viable sales documentation.
+Just be careful not to overcomplicate your sales process.
+A simple process that works is always better than a complex process that doesn’t.
+This is one of the reasons why I always suggest starting with minimum viable sales documentation.

 When you know exactly how your own sales process works, you’ll be better prepared to adjust the Google Sheets CRM template to your needs.